-Our family headed up to Wheeler Farm this morning.
-Wheeler Historic Farm is a working farm, but they let people visit for FREE.
-We spent our morning looking at all the animals that live on their farm.
-The boys even kept a list of all the animals we saw–we counted 20 including rats and an american goldfinch.
+We spent our morning looking at all the animals that live on Wheel Historic farm.
+You can walk all over the farm and see cows, horses, chickens, pigs, and more.
+The boys even kept a list of all the animals we saw, and we counted 20 including rats and an American goldfinch.

 We also spent some time feeding the ducks and geese that are all over the farm.
 There are two ponds filled with ducks, but the ducks and geese wander everywhere.
-For 50 cents you can buy a bag filled with wheat, or you can bring healthy things to feed the ducks like cut up grapes.
+If the office is open, you can buy a bag of feed, or you can bring healthy things to feed the ducks like cut up grapes.

 The historic farm home is beautiful.
 You can walk all around the grounds around the farm house.
 If you’d like to go inside, there is a one hour tour of the old farm house for $4/adult, $2/children.
 Tours are available from May-October at 11:00 am and 1:00 pm.
 You can request a tour during November-April.
 We have not been able to take the tour yet.

 There is also a barn filled with old farm equipment.
 You can check out the old tractors.
 For toddlers, this is always a favorite spot.